JavaBootcampJuly2025/InterviewFlow/README.md

 By default, the `dev` profile is active, so you can start coding and testing right away without any extra setup.

 To keep things clean and centralized, the project uses a **`.env` file** for storing all service configuration values.
+Now `.env` file contains default settings, just for local development.

 To fill up `application.properties` values run in terminal